Carola has worked for agencies serving the hearing loss community for many years. She is also a freelance writer.

 - A gentle touch - usually a tap on a shoulder

 Because deaf people communicate visually with their hands, they adapt to daily life in unique ways.
-For example, a deaf driver may wait until traffic stops to sign to a passenger or will sign to him briefly with one hand.
-They may chose to sign with one hand during meals or when they are holding something.
-At a performance, deaf people may show their appreciation by raising their hands and twisting them in the air instead of clapping.
+For example, a deaf driver may wait until surrounding traffic stops to sign to a passenger or will sign to him briefly with one hand.
+They may choose to sign with one hand during meals or when holding something.
+At performances, deaf people may show appreciation by raising their hands and twisting and shaking them in the air instead of clapping.

 Deaf people generally greet one another with a hug.
-The form of greeting used for hearing people depends on how close the relationship is between the deaf and the hearing person.
+The greeting used for a hearing individual depends on how close the relationship is between the deaf and the hearing person.
 Deaf people are sensitive to the fact that many hearing people are not comfortable with being hugged.

-The deaf community is extremely close-knit and ending a visit can be difficult.
-A "deaf goodbye" is notorious for being long, with people saying bye numerous times and then continuing to talk.
+The deaf community is extremely close-knit, so ending a visit can be difficult.
+A "deaf goodbye" is notorious for being overly long, with people saying goodbye numerous times and then continuing to talk.

 Adaptations for Hearing People

 Deaf people will adapt their deaf cultural norms to accommodate hearing co-workers and friends.
 For example, deaf people normally get attention by a touch on the shoulder.
 My deaf co-workers realized that if they came up behind me and tapped me on the shoulder as I typed away on my computer, I would be startled and distracted.

 Instead, my deaf co-workers or boss would stand beside me and wait patiently for me to notice they were there.
 If a deaf person wanted my immediate attention, they usually flicked a light switch several times or stomp on the floor.